ECUH Foundation | Children's | College of Nursing

 Filled with gratitude for the lifesaving care and compassion their family received more than two decades ago, the Andersons created this endowment as a way to give back and ensure other children and families across eastern North Carolina receive the same specialized care and support that meant so much to them.
 Their gift reflects not only their appreciation, but also their deep commitment to advancing pediatric health care in the region they proudly call home.

 As a Jersey Mike’s franchise owner, Martin has also demonstrated his commitment to giving back through the company’s annual Day of Giving campaign, held each year on the last Wednesday in March, during which 100% of sales are donated to local charities.
-Wanting to honor the exceptional care his daughter received at James and Connie Maynard Children’s Hospital, Martin designated the hospital as the beneficiary for all of his franchise locations.
+Wanting to honor the exceptional care his daughter received at James and Connie Maynard Children’s Hospital, Martin designated the hospital as the beneficiary for all of his franchise locations in North Carolina.
 What began as a deeply personal commitment has since resulted in more than $1 million raised to support sick and injured children across eastern North Carolina.

 The Andersons’ spirit of generosity and service is deeply rooted in the example set by their parents, who devoted decades to caring for and strengthening eastern North Carolina communities.
 Melissa’s father, the late Dr. William Monroe, lived a life defined by compassion, service and dedication to others.
 He began his medical career serving as the only physician for his battalion during the Vietnam War, where he was awarded the Bronze Star for Merit and the Combat Medical Badge for his service and sacrifice.

 The Andersons’ commitment to philanthropy has also been inspired by their mothers, both proud East Carolina University alumnae who shared a deep love for their community and a belief in the power of education and service.
 To honor their mothers’ legacies and invest in the future of eastern North Carolina, Martin and Melissa established the Blanche Kammer Monroe & Frankie Martin Carstarphen Anderson Endowment for faculty support at East Carolina University.
-Through this $25,000 endowment, they hope to strengthen opportunities for future generations in the College of Nursing by supporting teaching stipends, research, and student assistance, in gratitude for the region and institutions that have played such an important role in their family’s story.
+Through this $25,000 endowment, they hope to strengthen opportunities for future generations in the College of Nursing by supporting teaching stipends, research and student assistance, in gratitude for the region and institutions that have played such an important role in their family’s story.